intitni/CodeiumForXcode/README.md

 ### Suggestion

 The app can provide real-time code suggestions based on the files you have opened.
-It's powered by GitHub Copilot and Codeium.

 If you're working on a company project and don't want the suggestion feature to be triggered, you can globally disable it and choose to enable it only for specific projects.